ALASKA

 (1899 ?), Fort Hamlin

-An Alaska Commercial Company trading post located on the south bank of the Yukon River, ten miles below the mouth of the Dall River south of Stevens Village.
+An Alaska Commercial Company trading post located on the south (or east) bank of the Yukon River, near the mouth of Hamlin Creek, about ten miles below the mouth of the Dall River, south-southwest of Stevens Village.

 Camp Rampart